Do you want to know the difference between Canon EF vs EF-S lenses?

 Hopefully, you now understand the key differences between EF vs EF-S lenses.

-You should also understand why EF lenses and EF-S lenses both have their place, no matter your camera body.
+You should also understand why EF lenses and EF-S lenses have their place, regardless of your camera body.

 Because both offer some great optics!